Biden, Xi could meet in person, US official says - NewsBreak

 “President Xi underscored that to approach and define China-US relations in terms of strategic competition and view China as the primary rival and the most serious long-term challenge would be misperceiving China-U.S. relations and misreading China’s development, and would mislead the people of the two countries and the international community,” the Ministry of Foreign Affairs said.

+She also suggested that Xi may have an incentive to tamp down tensions as he seeks a third term as president.

+“They cannot afford to have the relationship with the United States ruptured,” she said.

-The call took place as Biden aims to find new ways to work with China and contain its influence around the world.
-Differing perspectives on global health , economic policy and human rights have long tested the relationship — with China's refusal to condemn Russia's invasion of Ukraine adding further strain.
+The call with Xi took place as Biden aims to find new ways to work with China and contain its influence around the world.
+Differing perspectives on global health, economic policy and human rights have long tested the relationship — with China's refusal to condemn Russia's invasion of Ukraine adding further strain.

 The latest pressure point has been House Speaker Nancy Pelosi's potential visit to Taiwan, which has a democratic government and receives informal defensive support from the U.S., but which China considers part of its territory.
 Beijing has said it would view such a trip as a provocation, a threat U.S. officials are taking with heightened seriousness in light of Russia's incursion into Ukraine.